Why do you need a visual content marketing strategy if you already have a content marketing strategy?

 And now that we now the purpose of visual content strategy let’s get deeper with our topic and look at the elements we must understand to plan our strategy.

-How to create a visual content strategy?
+How to create a visual marketing strategy?

 I will talk about the 3 important elements you should consider in your strategy: